Vietnam.vn - Nền tảng quảng bá Việt Nam

 Robusta prices rose sharply for the third consecutive session, while London inventories continued to decline.
 ICE London inventories continued to fall by 1,970 tonnes, or 2.41%, from a week earlier, to 79,640 tonnes.

-Meanwhile, related information continues to support robusta coffee prices.
-The Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA) has predicted that Indonesia's coffee production this year will decrease by up to 20% compared to the previous crop, down to 8.4 million bags, due to excessive rain during the flowering stage, preventing pollination, the worst result in the past 10 years.
+Meanwhile, related information continues to support the price increase of robusta coffee.
+The Foreign Agricultural Service (FAS) of the US Department of Agriculture (USDA) has expected Indonesia's coffee production this year to fall by up to 20% compared to the previous crop, down to 8.4 million bags, due to excessive rain during the flowering stage, which prevented pollination, the worst result in the past 10 years.

-The pressure of the new arabica crop continues to weigh on New York coffee futures.
-While the appreciation of the Real has helped Brazilian farmers boost coffee sales, the ICE New York stockpile has fallen to a six-and-a-half-month low of 557,304 bags as of June 6, helping to curb the decline in arabica prices.
+The pressure of the new arabica crop continues to weigh on New York coffee futures prices.
+While the appreciation of the Real has helped Brazilian farmers boost coffee sales, information on the ICE New York floor recorded a drop to a six-and-a-half month low of 557,304 bags, as of June 6, contributing to restraining the decline in arabica coffee prices.

 Giá cà phê hôm nay 8/6/2023: Giá cà phê